Diane Weyermann Fellowship at Points North

 Over the course of 18 months, Diane Weyermann Fellows receive:

-• Two creative retreats in Maine coinciding with the 2023 and 2024 Camden International Film Festivals, including feedback screenings, mentor-led workshops and industry networking opportunities
+• Two creative retreats in Maine coinciding with the 2025 and 2026 Camden International Film Festivals, including work-in progress feedback screenings, mentor-led workshops and industry networking opportunities.

 ELIGIBILITY